Print Friendly

 (9) Confidentiality.
 Each resident shall have the right to confidentiality of personal and clinical records.

 (10) Freedom from abuse, neglect, and restraints.
 Each resident shall have the right to be free from physical, mental, or sexual abuse, neglect, corporal punishment, involuntary seclusion, and any physical or chemical restraints.
+The use of supportive devices with restraining qualities is permissible if the following conditions are met:

 (11) Freedom of religion.
 Each resident shall have the right to practice the religion of his choice or to abstain from religious practice.
 Residents shall also be free from the imposition of the religious practices of others.